nesfit/ICS/Lectures/Lecture_04/Lecture.md

 ## Query Data

 * Any expression created with LINQ
-* When querying related object need to use `Include` expression
+* When querying related objects, you need to use `Include`

 ```C#
 dbContext.Todos